-- Use of barriers and adsorbant materials – to mechanically contain and recover the spilled oil is a common method especially when oil spill happens in a water environment.
-The aim is to use physical barriers for mechanical prevention of spill spreading.
+Use of barriers and adsorbant materials to mechanically recover the spilled oil is a commonly used method when the oil spill happens in a water environment, implying the use of physical barriers for the mechanical prevention of oil spreading.
 Some of the barriers may also chemically interact with the spilled oil and thus providing both mechanical and chemical control means.
-A variety of barriers are used to control oil spills, including:
+The main types of barriers used are:

-- skimmers – are usually propylene mop-like pads that are placed on the ocean surface to adsorb the spilled oil film;
+- Skimmers - Skimmers are usually propylene mop-like pads that are placed on the ocean surface to adsorb the spilled oil film.

-- from airplanes into the slicks (traditional method) – usually consisting in a mixture of surfactants and solvents which acts like soaps.
-The result is the fine dispersing of oil and mixing with water followed by increased efficiency of natural microbial degradation processes.
+- from airplanes into the slicks – a traditional method usually consisting of a surfactants and solvents mixture which act like a soap.
+The result is the fine dispersing of oil and its mixing with water, followed by an increased efficiency of the natural microbial degradation processes.

-- under water – method which was recently experimented by BP experts in order to increase the natural attenuation of spilled oil and possible prevent it to reach water surface
+- under water – a method recently experimented by BP experts in order to increase the natural attenuation of spilled oil and prevent it from reaching water surface